About Us

 Marriage took Lois to southern New Hampshire for 15 years, then the family moved to Maine in 2001.
 She has taught piano for about 30 of these years, while also raising and homeschooling her now-grown children.
 She misses the days of singing and playing together, but is happy that each one of her five children maintains a love for music.

 Lois’ musical involvement has included choral singing and conducting, accompanying choirs, vocalists, and instrumentalists, some composing and arranging, and being a church director of music and worship.
-She resides in Gorham with her husband, daughter, and occasionally her college-student son.
+She resides in Gorham with her husband, and enjoys bird-watching and growing flowers.

 Carmen Buckley